 OUTCOME AND FOLLOW-UP

 The operation time was 200 min and the estimated blood loss was 30 mL.
 The patient was able to rise out of bed at 20 h after the surgery and the first flatus occurred at 40 h after the surgery.
 A soft diet was initiated 5 d after surgery and the patient was discharged on postoperative day 6.
 No intraoperative or postoperative complications were observed within 30 d after surgery.
-The visual analog scale (commonly referred to as VAS) pain score (0-10 points) reported by the patient was 1, 0, and 0 on postoperative days 1, 2 and 3, respectively.
+The visual analog scale (commonly referred to as VAS) pain score (0-10 points) reported by the patient was 1, 0, and 0 on postoperative days 1, 2, and 3, respectively.
 The pathologic specimen had sufficient clear resection margins and 14 negative harvested lymph nodes.
 The postoperative pathological stage was T2N0M0, according to the 8th Edition of the American Joint Committee on Cancer Staging Manual.

 DISCUSSION